DylanGeldenhuys/Tsetse-fly-project/README.md

 ### Automatic landmark detection on Tsetse fly wing images
 ## Aim
-create an algorthm to indetify landmark no.7 for this project.
-The rest will be for masters project
+Create an algorthm to indentify landmark no.7 for this project.
+The rest will be for masters project.

 ![Tsetse fly with landmarks](LANDMARKS.png)